New: Maxey Church and Parish by Rev W.D.Sweeting.

 and appear to be part of a longer inscription.
 But what these letters may mean I cannot pretend to say.
 And speaking of these bridges I may as well here read the actual records that are carved in stone on two of them, although this brings us to a period many hundreds of years later than the time of the Romans.
 One has a Latin inscription :- “ SUMPT COMITATU NORTHAMPT.
 1671”.
 Another is “ These several bridges were built at the general charge of the whole county of Northampton in the year 1652”.
 Further on is “ These bridges are built at ye charges of the Whole County 1699 ”.
 And one more: - “ this was built at ye County Charge Charles Kirkham and John Tryon Esq.
 Being Trustees 1721”.
 These tablets were of course put up to show that the duty of repairing the bridges belongs to the county and not to the parishes.
 A surveyor from Northampton visits them every two years to report on their condition.
 The county is also, according to the printed books, charged with the repair of part of the roadway reaching from “ Crowcroft Stone “ in Maxey parish to “ Jackanapes Corner “ in Helpston.
 I have looked into all the old maps I can find, made every enquiry, but have not discovered anything to tell me where these two spots were, or find any person who has ever heard of these names.

 The Romans finally abandoned Britain in AD 410.
 It had ceased to be worth keeping.
 It cost too much in men and money, and they had more pressing and important occupations nearer home.
 To them succeeded the period known as Anglo-Saxon.
 At first different parts of the country were occupied by different kingdoms, and these kingdoms by different tribes.
 We, here, belonged to the great kingdom of the Midlands, called Mercia.
 It extended from the Thames to the Humber and from the East Coast to the borders of Wales.
 The Coritani were the people who lived here, in south Lincolnshire and north Northants.
 Of this time but little is known of the whole nation, and of small towns and villages, next to nothing.
 The earliest mention of this place by name I have found is in 1013, 53 years before William 1., in which year I read the Danish invaders attacked and ravaged some of the religious houses in the east of England, Crowland and Peakirk among them; and they laid waste the manors of Glinton, Northborough and Makeseye, at that time belonging to the Peakirk monastery.
 35 years later, Edoner, a Knight and lord of Holbrook, regained possession of the manor of Maxey.
 100 years later (Stephen was the king) the manor was owned by Roger Torpel, who held extensive possessions here and in neighbouring parishes, and whose name is still preserved in a manor at Ufford, called Torpel manor.
 Part of the Maxey land was at that time owned by Geoffrey de la Mere and the descendants of these two continued as landowners for many years; but in 1295 (Edward I) the estate had passed from the Torpel family, for Eleanor of Castile, Queen of Edward I, held three Knights fees of the Abbot of Burgh, in Nunton, Makesey, Deeping, Lolham and other neighbouring lordships.
 The de la Meres continued in possession much longer, till about 1345 or 1350 (Edward III).
 The manor was from the first divided into two parts, called de la Mere’s fee, and Ardenne’s fee, but I am not able to explain this latter name.
 In the course of time both these halves came into the hands of a single owner.
 On the death of Queen Eleanor of Castile, the manor went to her third son, Edmund of Woodstock, Earl of Kent, brother to King Edward II, and uncle to King Edward III.
 This distinguished Maxey landowner was beheaded at Winchester in1330, on a charge of conspiracy against the king his nephew.
 His daughter, Joan, married Edward the Black Prince.
 It was not very long after the execution of the Earl of Kent that one owner became possessed of both manors.
 In 1409 the Earl of Somerset had both parts.
 His eldest and younger sons succeeded him, but both died without sons, so the daughter of the younger (who had been made the Duke of Somerset) came into the possession of his estate at Maxey.
 She was a lady very famous in history, Lady Margaret Somerset, wife to Edmund Tudor, Earl of Richmond, then wife to Sir Henry Stafford, son of the Duke of Buckingham, and lastly to Lord Stanley, afterwards the Earl of Derby.
-She was the mother of our king Henry VIII.
+She was the mother of our king Henry VII.
 She was greatly interested in learning and education; she founded two famous colleges at Cambridge, Christ’s and St John’s, which remain to this day enjoying the fruits of her liberality; she founded also a professorship, still called the Lady Margaret Professorship of Divinity.
 She was never Queen, but was mother of a king, grandmother to another, Henry VIII, and great grandmother to three more sovereigns, Edward VI, Elizabeth and Mary, and our present queen is descended from her.
 I think we here, may be entitled to remember with something of pride the connection Maxey has had with so distinguished a lady.
 She died in 1509 and was buried in Westminster Abbey.
 It is quite likely that too that for some time at least, in her childhood, if not in later years, she was an inhabitant and lived in the old castle.
 I will tell you why I think so.
 In a curious old manuscript book, The Red Book of Thorney, belonging to the Earl of Westmorland, is copied an old petition from John Bukke prior of Deeping. “ to the High and gracious Princesse the Duchesse of Somerset”, who was the mother of the Lady Margaret.
 This petition makes complaint of one John, Miller of the Mill of West Deeping, saying that the noble progenitors of the Duchess had granted a regular supply of corn to be sent to Deeping Priory, John the miller had left off sending it.
 Whereupon she commanded her advisers to consider and decide the matter; and they decided in favour of the Prior and against the miller.
 This order was given at the Castle of Maxey, 1455.
 This seems to show that the Duchess occasionally lived here.
 She only had one child, the Lady Margaret, who was at that time 14, and it is unlikely that she would be away from her mother.

 We have now heard for the first time of a Castle.
 When the manor passed from the de la Mares it came to Sir William de Thorpe, who as lord of the manor owned, and certainly lived in the old manor house.
 It is on record that in 1373 or 1374 he obtained a licence from the King to fortify his manor house, and it was no doubt his fortifying that caused it to be called by the name that it has ever since gone by, the castle.
 I should say here that of course no single stone of the castle remains in its old position; the present house does not occupy the place of the old one, which was inside the enclosure of the moat.
 The moat indeed, a great part of which remains, is original.